Kosta Tomašević

 Kosta Tomašević (Serbian Cyrillic: Коста Томашевић; 25 July 1923 – 13 March 1976) was a Serbian footballer remembered for his illustrious career with Red Star Belgrade.
 Tomašević also represented both the Yugoslavia national football team, including playing at the 1948 Summer Olympics.

+Club career

+Tomašević played for BSK Belgrade before and during the early part of his career.
+After the Second World War, he became one of the first players of Red Star Belgrade.
+In the club’s first-ever match, played on the day of its foundation in March 1945, he scored Red Star’s opening goal.

+At Red Star, Tomašević became one of the most important players in the club’s early history.
+With the club he won the 1951 and 1952–53 Yugoslav championship, as well as the Yugoslav Cup in 1948, 1949 and 1950.
+In the 1951 season, he finished as the Yugoslav league’s top scorer with 16 goals and played a major role in Red Star’s first league title.

+After his time in Belgrade, Tomašević moved to Spartak Subotica in 1954, where he played until 1956 and ended his active career.
+He is credited with a total of 105 goals in the Yugoslav championship, making him one of the league’s most efficient goalscorers.

 International career

 On the national level, Tomašević made his debut for Yugoslavia in a May 1946 friendly match away against Czechoslovakia and earned a total of 10 caps, scoring 5 goals.
 He also was a participant at the 1950 FIFA World Cup and his final international was a February 1951 friendly away against France.